ravecrocker/LoE-PrivateServer/README.md

 - setStat statId value : Set the given stat (health, mana, ..) to the given value.
 - setMaxStat statId value : Set the max of the given stat (health, mana, ..) to the given value.
 - error message : Sends a message-box-scroll-thingy to the player with the title "Error" and the given message.
 Doesn't disconnect.

-The following commands are for debugging only.
+<br/>The following commands are for debugging only.
 You really don't need them, and most of the time you don't want to use them.
 - sync : Syncs the position of all the clients now.
 Doesn't need setPeer to work.
 - sendPonies : For debugging only.
 - sendPonyData : For debugging only.